right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 When a lot of my students started, they got in a huge rush to recite everything they memorized as fast as they could, hoping the words were the key to the girl's heart.
 It's not true.
 Remember to pause for effect, and speak as though you have all the time in the world.
 As soon as you begin using pauses in normal conversation and while meeting women, the attention-grabbing power will amaze you.
 People are somehow drawn to pauses when they are timed to precede a good part in a story, a point being made, or even the end of a question.

 The 5-2-6 is an art form that fluctuates and varies in its scientific precision.
 Keep it fun, throw funny stories in whenever you feel like the conversation is flatlining, excuse yourself in the middle of the model to go talk to other girls in the bar, and feel free to bail on any woman whenever you want to.
-Follow the guideline and the method, but don't get caught up in thinking you need to

----

-# CHASE HUGHES

-deliver a specific line to her when your watch says it's been three minutes and 45 seconds.
+Follow the guideline and the method, but don't get caught up in thinking you need todeliver a specific line to her when your watch says it's been three minutes and 45 seconds.
 The method is designed to be a fluid human exchange instead of a hardened set of timelines, rules, and phrases.
 Follow the steps and the examples, and the method will work for you.

 ## F-OCUS